zowe/docs-site/docs/user-guide/configuring-overview.md

 * **Option 1: Configure Zowe manually using the `zwe init` command group**
 To run the `zwe init` command, it is necessary to create a Zowe configuration file.
 For more information about this file, see the [Runtime directory](./installandconfig.md#zowe-configuration-file) which details all of the started tasks in the article _Preparing for installation_.

-Once your configuration file is prepared, see [Initializing the z/OS system with `zwe init`](./initialize-zos-system.md), for more information about using the `zwe init` command group.
+Once your configuration file is prepared, see [Configuring Zowe with zwe init](./initialize-zos-system.md), for more information about using the `zwe init` command group.

 * **Option 2: Configure Zowe with z/OSMF workflows**
 You can execute the Zowe configuration workflow either from a PSWI during deployment, or later from a created software instance in z/OSMF.
 Alternatively, you can execute the configuration workflow z/OSMF during the workflow registration process.